Build Your Network

 The Career Development Center, in conjunction with Alumni Affairs, is developing a professional network of alumni who are seeking to advise current Berklee students.
-If you're an alumnus/alumna who's interested in volunteering to connect with students about your career development and job search strategies, click here to learn more and sign up.
+If you went to Berklee and are interested in volunteering to connect with students about career development and job search strategies, click here to learn more and sign up.
 Students will soon be able to access the professional network through the Berklee Career Manager.

 Watch a LinkedIn Basics for Musicians presentation: